 After 16 years, Germany’s Merkel is stepping down.
-Here’s how her legacy was built.
+Here’s how she built her legacy.

 Migrant surge

-Perhaps the most-defining moment of her political career came in 2015 as the number of refugees arriving in Europe began to surge.
-Many were fleeing from the civil war in Syria and taking perilous journeys by sea to Europe.
+Perhaps the most defining moment of Merkel’s political career came in 2015 as the number of refugees arriving in Europe began to surge.
+Many were fleeing the civil war in Syria and taking perilous journeys by sea to Europe.

-Merkel’s opened Germany’s doors.
-In a typically understated comment made after a visit to an asylum center in August that year, she assured the German public.
-“Wir schaffen das,” she said, meaning “We can do it.”
+Merkel opened Germany’s doors.
+In a typically understated comment made after a visit to an asylum center in August that year, she assured the German public: “Wir schaffen das” — “We can do it.”

 “She’s on the right side of history on this,” Obama said at the time.

-But Merkel’s refugee-friendly stance divided Europe and was jumped on by Germany’s far right, which gained ground as her popularity took a hit.
+But Merkel’s refugee-friendly stance divided Europe and was assailed by Germany’s far right, which gained ground as her popularity took a hit.

-LEFT: A migrant from Syria holds a picture of Merkel as he and approximately 800 others arrive from Hungary on Sept.
-5, 2015, in Munich.
-(Sean Gallup/Getty Images) ABOVE: Thousands of migrants were stranded in an Idomeni refugee camp in Greece.
+LEFT: A Syrian migrant holds a picture of Merkel as he and approximately 800 others arrive in Munich from Hungary on Sept.
+5, 2015.
+(Sean Gallup/Getty Images) ABOVE: Thousands of migrants were stranded in a refugee camp in Idomeni, Greece.
 (Zoeann Murphy/The Washington Post)

 The pandemic

-When the world was hit by its next epochal crisis, Merkel had learned the importance of clear and frank communication.
+By the time the world faced its next epochal crisis, Merkel had learned the importance of clear and frank communication.
 As some world leaders appeared to dither, she stood out for her science-led approach.

 The pandemic laid bare some of the country’s deficiencies, including a lack of flexibility that hampered a vaccine rollout.
-But the majority of Germans supported her leadership during the pandemic.
+But the majority of Germans supported Merkel’s leadership during the pandemic.

 Merkel adjusts her mask Nov.
 18 in Berlin.
 (Tobias Schwarz/AFP/Getty Images)